 Each QSK is delivered as a single ZIP archive that doesn’t need to be unpacked.
 You can run one or several QSKs directly from within StackAnalyzer, both in GUI and batch mode.
 All tests are carried out fully automatically, and the results are then displayed and/or saved to a report file specified by you.

-All QSKs can also be easily extended with your own test cases to cover your operational environment.
+All QSKs can also be extended with your own test cases to cover your operational environment.

 The base version of a QSK performs checks on test cases created with a “generic” C compiler, e.g. some reasonably common version of GCC.
 Typically, this is sufficient for certification.